 This session is sponsored by Pitney Bowes.

-Tim McKenzie is general manager of big data solutions at Pitney Bowes, where he leads a global team dedicated to helping clients unlock the value that is hidden in the massive amounts of data collected about customers, infrastructure, and products.
+Tim McKenzie is general manager of big data solutions at Pitney Bowes, where he leads a global team dedicated to helping clients unlock the value hidden in the massive amounts of data collected about customers, infrastructure, and products.
 With over 17 years of experience engaging with customers about technology, Tim has a proven track record of delivering value in every engagement.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com